1. Skip to content

 "I think it started off tense.
 Gachagua was someone who was bringing resources and numbers in terms of communities that he belongs to.
 But after the protests it escalated," she told DW.

-Gachagua, a 59-year-old businessman, had weathered corruption scandals and links to the country's former authoritarian regime to win a closely fought election as Ruto's running mate in 2022.
+Gachagua, a 59-year-old businessman, weathered corruption scandals and links to the country's former authoritarian regime to win a closely fought election as Ruto's running mate in 2022.

 On the day Ruto called the protests "treasonous," Gachagua used a different tone in Mombasa.